cybozu-go/cke/example/README.md

 ## Overview

-This demonstration gets you a single host CKE and Kubernetes cluster.
+This demonstration gets you a three-node Kubernetes cluster installed by CKE.

-Be warned that `etcd` and `vault` deployed by this example is not durable nor secure.
+**Be warned that `etcd` and `vault` deployed by this example is not durable nor secure.**
-You can use this CKE for testing and development.
+Use this only for testing and development.

 ## Requirements